wdzhao123/FRD/README.md

 # FRD
 Towards weakly-supervised focus region detection via recurrent constraint network

+Our dataset of DUT_FocusBox5000 can be downloaded at: https://pan.baidu.com/s/1yuDXfY1_KlmdXw101RSlUg  (Extraction code: bh9v)

 Instructions for the Use of Algorithms:

 1. Firstly, you should download the Caffe model at: https://pan.baidu.com/s/1fT6zuB93wXTvF-k8qLLP7Q